cryptocatalog/ultimate-crypto-comparison/README.md

 **What makes this catalog special?**

 This catalog collects additional information about the libraries specified in the data directory.
 This information includes e.g.:
-- Used encryptions (hash functions, stream-/block-ciphers, protocols...)
+- Used encryption (hash functions, stream-/block-ciphers, protocols...)
 - State of development
 - CVEs of the libraries